Lecco

-The lake narrows to form the river Adda, so bridges were built to improve road communications with Como and Milan.
+The lake, narrows to form the River Adda, so bridges were built to improve road communications with Como and Milan.
 There are four bridges crossing the river Adda in Lecco: the Azzone Visconti Bridge (1336–1338), the Kennedy Bridge (1956), the Alessandro Manzoni Bridge (1985), and a railroad bridge.

 Lecco was also Alpine Town of the Year in 2013.

-Elevated to province by decree of the President of the Republic of March 6, 1992, Lecco obtained the title of city on June 22, 1848.
+Lecco obtained the title of city on 22 June 1848, and was elevated to province by decree of the President of the Republic of 6 March 1992.

-Known for being the place where the writer Alessandro Manzoni set "The Betrothed", the city is located in one of the vertexes of the Larian Triangle.
+Known for being the place where the writer Alessandro Manzoni set The Betrothed, the city is located in one of the vortices of the Larian Triangle.
 It overlooks the eastern branch of Lake Como and is included in the Orobic Prealps, between the Grigne mountain chain and the Resegone.

 As strategic crossroads for Valtellina, Lecco assumed increasing importance during the Middle Ages when it was annexed to the Duchy of Milan following the Peace of Constance.
 During the second half of the 19th century, under the Austrian dominion, the city went through a particularly flourishing period during which palaces and arcades in neoclassical style were constructed.
-After the Unity of Italy, Lecco established itself as one of the most important industrial centers of the nation thanks to the development of the steel industries, already active in the 12th century.
+After the unification of Italy, Lecco established itself as one of the most important industrial centers of the nation thanks to the development of the steel industries, already active in the 12th century.
 For this reason, Lecco is also called "the Iron city".

-Lecco has a population of 48,131 inhabitants.
+Lecco has a population of 46,831 inhabitants, as of 2021.

 Etymology

 The origin of the toponym Lecco is not certain: it probably has a Celtic origin (Lech or Loch) words that mean lake.
-Shortly before the year 1000 B.C., some populations of Gauls and Celts migrated to the territory of Lecco for trades.
-Leucos was the name given by the Gauls who inhabited these areas until Romans transformed the denomination into Leucum under Julius Caesar’s domination around 200 B.C.; so the hypothesis put forward by historians who have identified in Lecco the Roman city founded in 95 b.C. by Licinius Crassus in the Larian area with the name of Leucera was excluded.
+Shortly before the year 1000 B.C., some populations of Gauls and Celts migrated to the territory of Lecco for trade.
+"Leucos" was the name given by the Gauls who inhabited these areas until Romans transformed the denomination into Leucum under Julius Caesar’s domination around 200 B.C.; so the hypothesis put forward by historians who have identified in Lecco the Roman city founded in 95 b.C. by Licinius Crassus in the Larian area with the name of Leucera was excluded.

-Other theories, perhaps legendary, trace etymology back to the Greek therm leukos (white), probably because of the white limestone rocks that can be found in Lecco; from the Latin lucus (forest) and/or lacus (lake).
-Other theories report a derivation from the Old Indian lokas (country) or Lithuanian laukas (open field).
-However, the existence of the city was first documented in 845 named Leuco.